navicore/navactor/README.md

-The ideas that inspire Navactor and DtLab come from CS insights from the early eighties around tuple spaces for coordination languages and then later around the actor programming model (TODO: links) - and now also influenced by IOT medadata standards in RDF that suggest dynamic graphs.
+The ideas that inspire Navactor and DtLab come from CS insights from the early eighties around tuple spaces for coordination languages and then later around the actor programming model (TODO: links) - and now also influenced by emerging industry IOT medadata standards encoded in RDF that suggest dynamic graphs.

 ![Fun Mutation of DtLab Graphic](images/dtlab-mutant-3.png)